Smya7200/Walmart_Sales_Analysis/README.md

 ## Methods Summary:
 To evaluate which factors influenced weekly sales for Walmart Inc. The analysis used the following methods:

+**Excel:**
+- Downloaded csv file and converted file to Excel worksheet
+- Created a data dictionary

 **PostgreSQL:**

 Analyzing Store Performance:
 - Clean the dataset in PostgreSQL (checking for blanks, nulls, and duplicates)
 - Perform descriptive statistics of weekly sales (MAX, MIN, and AVG)